 How is ankylosing spondylitis treated?

-There is no cure for ankylosing spondylosis.
-Treatment focuses on pain management, reduction of complications, and improvement in quality of life.
+Although there may be no cure for ankylosing spondylosis; treatment focuses on pain management, reduction of complications, and improvement in quality of life.
 The options include: